 The school intends to add a grade level each academic year until our school is K-8th.
 For the academic year 2021-2022, we will serve grades Kindergarten - 4th grade.

 Class size: approximately 20 students

-Specials/Electives offered will include PE, Art, and STEM
+Specials/Electives offered will include PE, Art, Music, STEM and Project Connections

 HOW TO APPLY FOR ADMISSION – PROSPECTIVE STUDENTS ONLY:

 The admission application, lottery, and registration for Alamance Community School is processed through SchoolMint.
 SchoolMint is an on-line system that parents/guardians will use to submit any and all forms and documents throughout the application, lottery, and admission process.
 Details on the lottery process are below.

 If you have already submitted an application and would like to check the status of your application or find your student’s current wait list position, please visit the SchoolMint website at alamancecommunityschool.schoolmint.net.
 You can log in with your username and password to access your account information 24 hours a day, 7 days a week.
 If you have forgotten your user name or password, you may also retrieve it by visiting the SchoolMint site as well using the “help” feature.

 The open enrollment application period begins at midnight on January 4, 2021 and will continue through February 28, 2021 at 11:59 pm.
 The admission lottery will be held on Friday, March 12, 2021 at 12:00 noon.
 Due to circumstances surrounding the on-going COVID-19 pandemic, the lottery will be conducted online and member of the public may attend virtually via Zoom.